 - Diffusion: There are often strong emotions attached to disputes and mediations, and occasionally those will come out in the mediation.
 A facilitative mediator will encourage the parties to proceed with civility and will encourage the parties to diffuse their strong emotions.
 This helps keep the parties on track and the conversation civil.

 Transformative mediation is the newer form of mediation that relinquishes much of the control to the parties in both the procedure and the outcome.
 Transformative mediation seeks to transform the conflict by empowering the parties to agree.
-The transformative mediator is only in the room to call attention to the needs, interests, values, and points of view of the parties involved.
+The transformative mediators are only in the room to call attention to the needs, interests, values, and points of view of the parties involved.

 - No Opinion: Transformative mediators will not offer an opinion on the strength or weakness of a party’s case.
 This allows the parties to be confident in their decisions.

 Mediation seeks to help the parties understand their case and find a settlement that highlights their strengths and needs.
 An expert mediator has options to choose from when conducting mediation and can choose a style based on the needs of the parties.
 It is not uncommon for mediators to even move between styles as the mediation continues and moves through the stages.
-Knowing how a mediator operates and uses a style can be the best preparation that a party can bring to the mediation table because it will allow the party to articulate their position within the style and will help the mediator and the other party understand the position.
-Finding a style that works for the dispute helps the participants feel confident in their decisions and understand the case at a deeper level.
+Knowing how a mediator operates and uses a style can be the best preparation that a party can bring to the mediation table because it will allow the party to articulate their position within the style and will help the mediator and the parties involved understand the position.